 View from Eagle’s Bend Lookout in Geiranger Fjord

-View from Dalsnibba, the tallest point of the Geriranger Fjord
+View from Dalsnibba, the tallest point of the Geiranger Fjord

 Taking in a beautiful day at the historic Stave Church in Urnes